SrijanBadhya/Debsoc/Running the PES Debsoc.md

 The ideal scenario is an organic shift to adjing.
 Maybe they'll want to try something new, try adjing, and end up liking it.
 (A handful of people have told me that they want to try adjing the next session.)
 The ideal scenario of tournaments is if people voluntarily adj and power through all the sad parts.
 The Debsoc in 2023 was blessed to have multiple people voluntarily and passionately adj tournaments, removing one of the biggest burdens of tournaments.
-I had never seen this phenomenon in my 2 years of debate till then, and slightly hold the belief that this happened due to random chance.
+I had never seen this phenomenon in my 2 years of debate till then, and still slightly hold the belief today that this happened due to random chance.

 How do we make sure this trend continues?
 - Already having the trend is a good start.
 My seniors lacking adjes, and avoiding adjing themselves pushed the narrative that adjing was undesirable for me.
-Currently there is a trend of debsoc seniors voluntarily judging, which is nice and makes it look desirable.
+Currently there is a nice trend of debsoc seniors voluntarily judging, which makes it look desirable.
 - The target audience of people who will like adjing more than speaking, needs to be aware of the full benefits of adjing.
 What are the reasons these people get into adjing in the first place?
 - + I know someone who got into adjing because they were too afraid to speak.
 - + I know someone who judges when they're too exhausted to speak.